single-cell-data/TileDB-SOMA/dev_docs/POLICIES.md

 - `NEWS.md` must clearly indicate the defunct status and any guidance on migration.

 At next major release after the defunct status, the affected R classes must be removed.

+## Exceptions and Error Message Style Guide

+### General Guidelines for Error Messages

+**Exception type:**

+- Use the most specific error type possible.
+- For generic SOMA specific errors, use TileDB-SOMA error types (e.g. `TileDBSOMAError` in C++).

+**Content and tone:**

+- Use simple and plain language.
+Clearly state the problem.
+- Provide context for the user’s situation and the action they were attempting.
+- Make the message as short as possible while still providing all necessary information.
+- For user-caused errors, provide clear guidance on how to solve the problem when possible.
+Suggest specific actions the user can take.
+- For internal errors, provide details a developer would need to diagnose the issue.
+- Use a friendly and non-judgmental tone.
+Avoid blaming the user or using words with negative connotations.

+**Grammar and structure:**

+- Use complete sentences with standard punctuation and capitalization.
+- Add single quotes around user provided strings (e.g., column names, URIs).
+This improves readability if the name is empty or contains spaces.
+- Do not add punctuation around code (e.g., class names).

+**Code location:**

+- Do not include class or method names in the error message.
+In general, you should provide enough detail that the error is uniquely identifiable.
+- Mark internal errors (”us” errors) as internal by beginning the error message with the prefix `“Internal error: ”`.
+- Provide enough information that it is clear where and how an error occurred.

+### C++ Error Handling

+- Use `fmt::format` to convert relevant data into a user-readable string unless in `*.cc` files.
+For headers, use `sstream` to prevent leaking `fmt` as an external dependency.

+### Python Error Handling

+- Use f-strings to include relevant data into a user-readable string.
+  - To print the name of a type only, use `type(object).__name__`.
+- For PyBind11, follow the general C++ error guidance.
+For more PyBind-specific information, visit the [PyBind11 documentation](https://pybind11.readthedocs.io/en/stable/advanced/exceptions.html).

+### R API

+TODO